jdunkerley/jdunkerley/creating-an-alteryx-cpp-function.md

 }
 ```

-This is handling if we are passed an non-numeric argument.
+This is handling if we are passed a non-numeric argument.
 In this case, the evaluation should fail and return to Alteryx.
-Ideally, you would return an error message but I will talk about those in a later post.
+Ideally, you would return an error message, but I will talk about those in a later post.

 ```
 if (pArgs[argNum].isNull)